papiodesu/leptos_book/src/server/27_response.md

 # Responses and Redirects

 Extractors provide an easy way to access request data inside server functions.
-Leptos also provides a way to modify the HTTP response, using the `ResponseOptions` type (see docs for [Actix](https://docs.rs/leptos_actix/latest/leptos_actix/struct.ResponseOptions.html) or [Axum](https://docs.rs/leptos_axum/latest/leptos_axum/struct.ResponseOptions.html)) types and the `redirect` helper function (see docs for [Actix](https://docs.rs/leptos_actix/latest/leptos_actix/fn.redirect.html) or [Axum](https://docs.rs/leptos_axum/latest/leptos_axum/fn.redirect.html)).
+Leptos also provides a way to modify the HTTP response, using the 「ResponseOptions」 type (see docs for [Actix](https://docs.rs/leptos_actix/latest/leptos_actix/struct.ResponseOptions.html) or [Axum](https://docs.rs/leptos_axum/latest/leptos_axum/struct.ResponseOptions.html)) types and the 「redirect」 helper function (see docs for [Actix](https://docs.rs/leptos_actix/latest/leptos_actix/fn.redirect.html) or [Axum](https://docs.rs/leptos_axum/latest/leptos_axum/fn.redirect.html)).

-## `ResponseOptions`
+## 「ResponseOptions」

-`ResponseOptions` is provided via context during the initial server rendering response and during any subsequent server function call.
+「ResponseOptions」 is provided via context during the initial server rendering response and during any subsequent server function call.
 It allows you to easily set the status code for the HTTP response, or to add headers to the HTTP response, e.g., to set cookies.

 ```rust
 #[server]